Slaymish/my-digital-garden/src/site/notes/NWEN Sockets.md

 		- Best effort
 		- Connectionless

 # TCP Server Overview
 { #02aff4}

 1. Create a socket with socket()
-2. Bind the socket to an adress using bind()
+2. Bind the socket to an address using bind()
 3. Listen for connections with  listen()
 4. Accept a connection with accept()
-5. Send and recieve data
+5. Send and receive data

 ```C
 // step 1